metalsmith/metalsmith/Readme.md

 Run all of the middleware functions on a dictionary of `files` and callback with `fn(err, files)`, where `files` is the altered dictionary.

 ## Metadata API

 Add metadata to your files to access these build features.
+By default, Metalsmith uses a few different metadata fields:

+- `contents` - The body content of the file, not including any [YAML frontmatter](https://middlemanapp.com/basics/frontmatter/).
+- `mode` - The numeric version of the [file's mode](http://en.wikipedia.org/wiki/Modes_%28Unix%29).

+You can add your own metadata in two ways:

+- Using [YAML frontmatter](https://middlemanapp.com/basics/frontmatter/) at the top of any file.
+- Enabling a plugin that adds metadata programmatically.

 #### mode